 The World Famous and controversial Kensington Rune Stone was the Runestone Museum’s only artifact when it opened its’ doors in 1958.
 Since then, the museum has grown to include additional artifacts found in Minnesota that relate to Middle-Age Nordic explorers.
 The 40 piece collection includes the Climax fire steel, found in Climax, Minnesota that was part of the Middle Age Nordic collection at the University Museum in Oslo long before the discovery of the Kensington Rune Stone.
 The Climax fire-steel is one of the only Middle Age Nordic fire steels on display in North America.

 In the First Peoples exhibit, an original 1920s Tinkle Cone Dress is on display; only four such dresses exist in North America.
 Visitors can also explore Minnesota’s natural history.
-We have a Minnesota Wildlife Exhibit, complete with animal sounds and habitat information as well as an Ice Age Exhibit.
-The Ice Age Exhibit includes Mammoth and Mastodon teeth and bones found in the area as well as information about the Minnesota Woman.
+We also have a Minnesota Wildlife Exhibit, complete with animal sounds and habitat information.

 Whether you’re interested in history, heritage, or the natural sciences, the Runestone Museum Foundation is sure to inspire your curiosity.

 Call the museum today to reserve a date for your next field trip!
 Lesson plans and additional activities available!